 Concrete sinks because it’s heavy!
 When the soils underneath a concrete slab are unable to support its weight, the slab will sink.
-This is called slab settlement, and this frequently happens on driveways, sidewalks, walkways, garage floors, and foundations all over the country.
+This is called slab settlement, and this uneven concrete condition frequently happens on Atlanta driveways, sidewalks, walkways, garage floors, and foundations in the area and all over the country.

 If soils support part of the concrete slab, and other sections do not, then the unsupported pieces may crack away from the other section and result in unlevel concrete.